 - Previously, it was possible to build BIND without thread support for old architectures and systems without threads support.
-BIND now requires threading support (either POSIX or Windows) from the operating system, and it cannot be built without threads. - named can no longer use the EDNS CLIENT-SUBNET option for view selection.
+BIND now requires threading support (either POSIX or Windows) from the operating system, and it cannot be built without threads. - The filter-aaaa, filter-aaaa-on-v4, and filter-aaaa-on-v6 options have been removed from named, and can no longer be configured using native named.conf syntax.
+However, loading the new filter-aaaa.so plugin and setting its parameters provides identical functionality. - named can no longer use the EDNS CLIENT-SUBNET option for view selection.
 In its existing form, the authoritative ECS feature was not fully RFC-compliant, and could not realistically have been deployed in production for an authoritative server; its only practical use was for testing and experimentation.
 In the interest of code simplification, this feature has now been removed.